 Different grey iron casting processes include centrifugal casting, die casting, sand casting and ductile iron casting.

-Centrifugal casting is a method used to cast cylindrical parts and components that produces fine-grained outer surfaces with even dispersion.
+Centrifugal casting is a method used to cast cylindrical parts and components that produce fine-grained outer surfaces with even dispersion.
 To work, liquefied grey iron is poured into a mold that rotates at high speeds as it is introduced.
 Centrifugal casting stands apart from many other types of casting because it is mainly used to create stock materials for further machining, as opposed to parts shaped for specific applications.
 Grey iron castings made via this process can also be almost any diameter, length, and thickness.

 Sand casting, or sand molding, is a low-cost and low-maintenance casting option that uses a sandy mixture as a mold.
-The four main mixtures from which manufacturers may choose are called no bake, dry sand, skin-dried, and green sand.
+The four main mixtures from which manufacturers may choose are called no-bake, dry sand, skin-dried, and green sand.

-• No bake molds are disposable molds, made of sand, a quick-setting resin, and a catalyst.
-They are formed with the help of a casting flask, which is usually made out of plastic, wood or metal.
+• No-bake molds are disposable molds, made of sand, a quick-setting resin, and a catalyst.
+They are formed with the help of a casting flask, which is usually made out of plastic, wood, or metal.
 No bake molds employ a heat-free, cold-setting casting process.

 • During dry sand molding, unbonded sand is mixed with an adhesive or a chemical binder, shaped to form a mold and then baked a certain temperature to finish.
 To make castings, molten grey iron is poured into the mold, taking its shape.